 Athlone Main Drainage Scheme

-Irish Water is progressing plans to upgrade the sewer network in Athlone
+Uisce Éireann has commenced works to upgrade the sewer network in Athlone.

-The CPO, which is essential for the delivery of the project, will be published this quarter (subject to COVID-19 restrictions).
-When completed, the scheme will reduce the risk of sewer flooding in Athlone and also eliminate non-compliant sewer overflows into the River Shannon It will also improve the capacity of the sewer network allowing for current and future population growth.
+Uisce Éireann, working in partnership with Westmeath County Council, has commenced works to upgrade the Athlone sewer network.
+When completed, this project will reduce the risk of sewer flooding in Athlone and address non-compliant sewer overflows into the River Shannon.
+It will also improve the capacity of the sewer network allowing for current and future population growth.